Let's Develop the Dungeon

 "Run! —The staircase is blocked, head deeper in!"

-What the haniwa golem—what Niku—had been aiming for was blocking the staircase.
-The first person the horse golem charged had fainted.
-With the horse golem trampling that person who had been positioned in front of the staircase, and the armored golem further guarding it while brandishing its naginata—
+What the haniwa golem, what Niku, had been aiming for was blocking the staircase.
+The first person the horse golem charged was knocked unconscious.
+With the horse golem trampling that person who had been positioned in front of the staircase, and the armored golem guarding it further with its naginata at the ready, glaring them down:

-Since our DP hadn't increased yet, they weren't dead yet.
+Since our DP hadn't increased yet, they weren't dead.
 And half were left for the newcomers' combat training.
-My orders were perfectly followed—magnificent work.
+My orders were followed perfectly.
+Magnificent work.

 The remaining three fled into the Golem Warehouse.